Engee documentation

 Dependencies

-To use this parameter, open the unit’s thermal port, select the checkbox for Calendar aging, and set Storage condition to `Fixed open-circuit voltage'.
+To use this parameter, open the unit’s thermal port, select the check box for the Calendar aging parameter, and set the Storage condition parameter to `Fixed open-circuit voltage'.

 State of charge during storage (%) - percentage state of charge during storage